david-torres/scrapbots/README.md

 ### Winning the Game

 The game ends when the last Wound has been dealt.
 Each player adds up all Wounds in their hands, decks, and discard piles.
 The player with the least Wounds is the winner!

+### Terms
+market: the row of cards currently available for purchase

+scrap: The primary currency of Scrapbots, used to obtain cards from the Market.
+Gain scrap by discarding cards from your hand.

+scrapbot: The units of Scrapbots.
+Only Ready scrapbots may attack.
+Scrapbots need to have energy attached to them to power their attacks.

+energy: scrapbots and components can be used to provide energy.
+Energy is attached to a scrapbot to power its attacks.

+component: a component can be attached to a Scrapbot to provide energy as well as a powerful Overdrive effect.

+overdrive: a powerful effect provided by a component.
+Only a component that has been attached since the start of your turn can have its Overdrive effect triggered.
+Resolve the card text then put the component into your discard pile.

+ready: flip a scrapbot face-up to Ready it.
+Only ready scrapbots may attack.

+exhausted: flip a scrapbot face-down to Exhaust it.
+Exhausted scrapbots may not attack.

 ### Card List